 The Story of Claro Walnut

-After settling in Chico and taking up his farming career he planted Ciecassian walnut trees.
-(Juglans Rigia) His family was of English heritage so the seed stock came from Eastern Europe and the Old Russian Muslim Republics.
-These trees grew and flourished in the deep fertile soils along the Sacramento River in Chico
+After settling in Chico and taking up his farming career, Bidwell planted Circassian walnut trees (Juglans Rigia).
+His family was of English heritage, so the seed stock came from Eastern Europe and the Old Russian Muslim Republics.
+These trees grew and flourished in the deep fertile soils along the Sacramento River in Chico, California.

-They eventually cross pollinated with the native northwestern black walnut (Juglans Hindsii).
-These trees grew and flourished and were given the name Claro Walnut, meaning, clear walnut in Spanish.
-Being a big, beautiful, majestic tree, they were planted along road ways and in home yards.
-Their root stock was eventually used commercially as a graft to a French walnut, used in the early producing walnut orchards.
-Combining the robust root of a big tree with the smaller, more easy to harvest tree, with a taster nut.
+These trees eventually cross pollinated with the native northwestern black walnut (Juglans Hindsii).
+The new cross grew and flourished and the new trees were given the name Claro Walnut, meaning, clear walnut in Spanish.
+Being a big, beautiful, majestic tree, they were cultivated and planted along roadways and in home yards.
+Claro root stock was eventually used commercially as a root graft for French and English walnut trees in walnut orchards around California.
+The graft combined the robust root of a big tree with the smaller, easier to harvest tree, with a taster nut.

 Juglans Rigia: This tree is thought to be the oldest Walnut tree in the world.
 Khotan, Xinjiang